AntonDobrev/kinvey-js-data-source/README.md

 };
 ```

-> When `serverPaging` is enabled, a separate request to determine the count of the entities on the server is made before requesting the respective page of entities from the server.
+> When `serverPaging` is enabled, a separate request to determine the count of the entities on the server is made **before each request** for the respective page of entities to the server.

 ### Unsupported Configuration Options